myflyinglemur/CodeSamples/README.md

-# CodeSamples
+# Linguistics

-Code samples for Rachel Lowy, primarily taken from linguistics projects.
+Code for linguistics problems, taken from coursework